bartvandebiezen/css-conventions/css-conventions.md

 ### Names of variants (within a rhythm) for selectors or variables should follow 'city block sizes'.

 - The standard variant of a pattern gets the modifier '100'.
-- There are two standard variants, one with and one without a number.
+- There are two standard variants: with and without a number.
 Especially useful when you start patterns without variants and you have to add variants later on in a project.
 You don't want to change all the names in your project.
 - Smaller variants get the modifiers ’90', '80', '70',…
 - Large variants get the modifiers '200', '300',…
 - Numbers don't resemble exact size ratios, because that would be descriptive naming: button--200 is not necessary twice as large as button--100.